apache/airflow/UPDATING.md

 ## Airflow Master

+### Statsd metrics for Datadog

+The statsd metrics for Datadog have tags, so not all key values are now static.

 ### Default value for `[celery] operation_timeout` has changed to `1.0`

 From Airflow 2, by default Airflow will retry 3 times to publish task to Celery broker.
 This is controlled by